Crypto Scam Websites: How Cryptocurrency Scams Infiltrate the Mainstream

 Under the professional umbrella of their serious news sites, crypto exchanges, blogs, or other reputable businesses, they cover and review these scam projects, generate their own promoted crypto project lists, and repeatedly pump them in articles and reviews, making them appear legitimate under the guise of reputable platforms.
 This tactic muddies the waters, making it hard even for seasoned investors to distinguish between real opportunities and cleverly disguised frauds.

-This crypto website often advertises shady projects, some we've flagged in our blog section for containing major red flags.
-It's often filled with advertised content such as banner ads and sponsored crypto project lists, making it feel more like a promotional crypto platform than a resource for serious crypto enthusiasts.
+This crypto ranking website frequently advertises shady projects, including some we’ve flagged for major red flags on TheHolyCoins blog reviews section.
+Its homepage is often filled with banner ads, paid presale listings, and sponsored content, making it feel more like a crypto promotional platform than a trusted cryptocurrency resource for investors.

 PinkSale & Gempad: Vetting Vulnerabilities